Α,α-phosphotrehalase

+The enzyme characterised from Bacillus popilliae hydrolyses α,α-trehalose 6-phosphate to D-glucose 6-phosphate and D-glucose.
+Trehalose is an osmoprotectant and the enzyme regulates its level in organisms such as Clostridium perfringens.
+The enzyme has been used to assay levels of trehalose 6-phosphate.

-This enzyme belongs to the family of hydrolases, specifically those glycosidases that hydrolyse O- and S-glycosyl compounds.
+This enzyme is a hydrolase, specifically a glycosidase that hydrolyse O- and S-glycosyl compounds.
 The systematic name of this enzyme class is α,α-trehalose-6-phosphate phosphoglucohydrolase.
 This enzyme is also called phosphotrehalase.
-This enzyme participates in starch and sucrose metabolism.